Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: General Off-policy Actor-critic Framework

-Building on the empirical findings from~\cref{sec:introduction}, we present a general off-policy actor-critic framework that subsumes variants of $\DSAC$ and enables the design of new actor objectives.
-In~\cref{subsec:policy-evaluation}, we focus on the policy evaluation step in the tabular setting, and the subsequent critic objective with function approximation.
-In~\cref{subsec:policy-optimization}, we focus on two alternative policy updates in the tabular setting, and the corresponding actor objectives in the function approximation setting.
-We show how these objectives relate to existing methods, including $\DSAC$ as a special case.
+Building on the empirical findings from~\cref{sec:introduction}, we present a general off-policy actor-critic framework that subsumes $\DSAC$ and yields new actor objectives, including two novel ones.
+In~\cref{subsec:policy-evaluation}, we focus on the policy evaluation step and instantiate the resulting critic objective.
+In~\cref{subsec:policy-optimization}, we focus on two alternative policy updates and instantiate the corresponding actor objectives.